 A dedicated piano teacher since 2001, I am passionate about both music and teaching.

-At my home studio, I teach piano lessons to students of age 5 upwards from beginners to diploma level, with most students in higher grades.
-I also enjoy teaching selected dedicated families with a few children taking lessons at their homes on weekday mornings.
+At my home studio in central Singapore, I teach piano lessons to students of age 5 upwards from beginners to diploma level, with most students in higher grades.
+I also enjoy teaching homeschool families with a few children taking lessons at their homes on weekday mornings.

 Please read on about graded lessons and read on Diploma Lessons here.